karaniewoehner/CSC370_HW1/README.md

+# CSC370_HW1
-# CSC370_HW1 — 8 Puzzle with A* Search
+# 8 Puzzle with A* Search

-Coursework for CSC 370 (Machine Reasoning).
 This project solves the 8 puzzle with A* search under three different heuristics and compares how efficiently each heuristic guides the search, measured by the average number of nodes generated and the resulting effective branching factor.

 ## Contributors